mps-youtube/yewtube/newREADME.rst

 .. image:: http://np1.github.io/mpsyt-images2/std-search.png

-A standard search performed by entering `/` followed by search terms E.g.; the example above is the result of typing `/rolling stones`
+A standard search is performed by entering ``/`` followed by search terms

+E.g. the example above is the result of typing ``/rolling stones``

 Local Playlists
 ~~~~~~~~~~~~~~~